This policy explains how and when Digital.govt.nz collects personal information, what we do with it and your right to see or change it.

 Statistical information collected

-- the pages you visited on our site and the links you clicked on
+- the pages accessed on our site and the links clicked on

-- the referring site (if any) from which you clicked through to this site
+- the referring site (if any) through which you clicked through to this site

-- the type of web browser you use, such as Internet Explorer, Chrome or Mozilla Firefox
+- the type of web browser used (for example, Internet Explorer or Mozilla Firefox)

-- other things like your screen resolution and the language setting of your browser.
+- other incidental information such as screen resolution and the language setting used.

 Use of statistical information